Mary Elizabeth Flores

-Mary Elizabeth "Lizzy" Flores Flake (born December 6, 1973 in Tegucigalpa) is a journalist, lawyer, politician and diplomat, the daughter of the former Honduran president Carlos Flores Facussé.
+Mary Elizabeth "Lizzy" Flores Flake (born December 6, 1973) is a journalist, lawyer, politician and diplomat, the daughter of the former Honduran president Carlos Flores Facussé.
 Her mother is Mary Flake de Flores, who is American.

-On January 25, 2006, Flores took office as Vice-President of the National Congress of Honduras, representing the Liberal Party.
+On January 25, 2006, Flores took office as vice-president of the National Congress of Honduras, representing the Liberal Party.
 In April 2010, she became Permanent Representative of Honduras to the United Nations.